-Due to fundamental differences in signal and channel characteristics, classical signal processing problems have to be readdressed at the THz band.
-Such problems include, but are not limited to, accurate beamforming and beamsteering criteria, optimal precoding and combining methods, low-cost channel estimation paradigms, and near-optimal data detection.
-Compressed sensing techniques can be employed to solve most of these problems by taking advantage of the inherent sparsity at THz.
+Due to fundamental differences in signal and channel characteristics, classical signal-processing problems have to be readdressed at the THz band.
+Such problems include, but are not limited to, accurate beamforming and beamsteering criteria, optimal precoding and combining methods, low-cost channel-estimation paradigms, and near-optimal data detection.
 We hereby highlight some relevant research advances.